winddweb/blog/_posts/2016-05-18-start-a-blog-on-github-using-jekyll.md

 2. Create a repo called `blog`

     ```bash
       git init blog
       Initialized empty Git repository in /Users/windd/develop/blog/.git/
       # Creates a new file directory on your local computer, initialized as a Git repository
     ```

 3. Change directories to the new repository I just created:

     ```bash
       cd blog
       # Changes the working directory
     ```

 4. Since my local repository is a Project pages site, create a new gh-pages branch:

     ```bash
       git checkout -b gh-pages
       Switched to a new branch 'gh-pages'
       # Creates a new branch called 'gh-pages', and checks it out
     ```

-Install Jekyll using Bundler
+Install Jekyll Using Bundler
 ---

 1. Create a `Gemfile` in my local Jekyll site repo with the following contents `~/blog/Gemfile

     ```
     source 'https://rubygems.org'
     gem 'github-pages', group: :jekyll_plugins
     ```

 2. Install dependencies.

     ```bash
       bundle install
       Fetching gem metadata from https://rubygems.org/............
       Fetching version metadata from https://rubygems.org/...
       Fetching dependency metadata from https://rubygems.org/..
       Resolving dependencies...
     ```

-Generate Jekyll site
+Generate Jekyll Site
 ---

 1. Push the local repo to remote repo.
     You can do it using a Github GUI app, such as `SourceTree` or using command line tools.
 Here I already created my `blog` repository in github, the link is `https://github.com/winddweb/blog.git`

     ```bash
     # stage all files
     git add .